srconstantin/srconstantin.github.io/_posts/2018-07-19-tryptophan-kynurenine.md

 Minocycline and berberine, both IDO inhibitors, extend fruit fly lifespan, p&lt;0.0002.[23]
 Berberine is also a cholesterol-lowering and glucose-lowering compound[24][25], while minocycline has been investigated for neuroprotective, anti-inflammatory, antidepressant, and antipsychotic properties, and at 63% life extension, has the second-largest effect on fruit fly lifespan of any compound reported to extend life in _Drosophila._

-TDO knockout _C. elegans_live 15% longer.[26]
+TDO knockout _C. elegans_ live 15% longer.[26]

 Finally, in an RNAi knockdown screen (at the Sutphin Lab at the University of Arizona) testing whether blocking the expression of genes differentially expressed with age in humans extends life in _C. elegans_, the biggest impact on longevity (>30%) is a knockdown of _kynu-1_, which codes for kynureninase, the enzyme that breaks down kynurenine.  _Kynu-1_ alone delayed pathology in models of Alzheimer’s & Huntington’s.
-The effect still works on _daf-1, hif-1, eat-2, rsks-1, and sir-2.1_ mutants.[27]
+The effect still works on _daf-1_, _hif-1_, _eat-2_, _rsks-1_, and _sir-2.1_ mutants.[27]

 In unpublished data from the Sutphin lab, HAAO-1 knockouts & knockdowns (a gene farther down the kynurenine metabolism pathway) and 3HAA supplementation also extend lifespan, by even more (40% median lifespan increase.)